Accessibility, compliance, and your winery website

 Why does any of this matter?

-Like my previous series clearly spelled out, this isn’t an arbitrary measurement of success based on an audit.
+Like my previous website speed series clearly spelled out, this isn’t an arbitrary measurement of success based on an audit.
 This is you, as a business, delivering a better experience to all of your users.
 Accessibility equates to usability.

 And I want to make it very clear.
 An accessible website is a better website, for everyone.